Bhaskarkvvsr/Capstone_Project/README.md

 ## Project Motivation

-The aim of the project is to build a machine learning model to find fraudsters and take appropriate actions.
+The aim of the project is to build a machine learning model to find fraudsters and take appropriate actions and also also

+Based on Cross-Industry Standard Process of Data Mining (CRISP-DM), the Fraud dataset was collected and investigated.
+Few businuess questions were asked and answered:

+- What type of fraud transactions are mostly happening?
+- What age group people are mostly involved in Fraud?
+- What are the important features to detect the fraud?

 ## File Description